-This year's award will recognize a psychologist whose contributions to ethics education have been primarily at the national level (as opposed to state, provincial or territorial).
+This year's award will recognize a psychologist whose contributions to ethics education have been primarily at the national (as opposed to the state, provincial or territorial) level.
 The scope of ethics education may include applications to special populations or specific types of ethical issues.

 A wide range of ethics education activities will be considered, such as presentations, courses and workshops, publications and online and other media presentations.
 This award is intended to recognize outstanding and innovative ethics education contributions, to promote and stimulate these activities, and to disseminate ethics education innovations.

 The award recipient will receive a plaque and citation during the Ethics Committee's program at the APA Annual Convention.

 Individuals currently serving on the APA Ethics Committee and APA Ethics Office Staff are not eligible to receive the award and letters of recommendation will not be accepted from current Ethics Committee members and associates.

 Nominations and self-nominations are considered by the APA Ethics Committee each year.
 All nominations should be accompanied by:

 - A statement addressing how the nominee meets the award selection criteria.

 - A copy of the nominee's CV, highlighting ethics education and outreach activities.